Jim Butterfield (American football)

-Phillip James Butterfield Jr. (November 30, 1927 – November 26, 2002) was an American football player and coach.
-He served as the head football coach at Ithaca College from 1967 to 1994.
+Phillip James Butterfield Jr. (November 30, 1927 – November 26, 2002) was an American college football coach.
+He served as the head football coach at Ithaca College from 1967 to 1993.
 During his 28 seasons at Ithaca, Butterfield was one of the most successful coaches in the country winning 206 games and three NCAA Division III Football Championships (known as the Stagg Bowl).
 His teams finished as the runner-up in the Stagg Bowl four times.
 His total playoff record was 21–8.

 After his retirement, Ithaca renamed their football stadium in his honor.
 Butterfield was inducted into the College Football Hall of Fame as a coach in 1997.
 He died of complications from Alzheimer's disease in 2002 in Ithaca, New York.

 Personal

 Butterfield grew up in Westborough, Massachusetts.
 He graduated from Westborough High School in 1945 and in 1995 was inducted into the school's hall of fame.

 Butterfield's brother, Jack, was a college baseball coach and executive in the New York Yankees organization.
 His nephew, Brian, is a Major League Baseball coach, who last coached with the Los Angeles Angels.